ZhgChg.Li

 makeMonthSheet() {

-// Add the current month's Sheet and move it to the first position
+// Add a new sheet for the month, move it to the first position

 var thisMonthSheet = this.separateSheet.insertSheet(this.getSheetName(), {index: 0});